Compliance with the September 2012 UK Corporate Governance Code

 The strategic report sets out the performance of the company, the business model, strategy and the risks and uncertainties relating to the company’s future prospects.

-The Board has delegated a number of responsibilities to the Audit Committee which is responsible for overseeing the Groups’ financial reporting processes, internal control and risk management framework and the work undertaken by the external auditor.
-The chairman of the Audit Committee provides regular updates to the Group Board.
+The Board has delegated a number of responsibilities to the Audit Committee which comprises four independent non-executives.
+The Committee is responsible for overseeing the group’s financial reporting processes, internal control and risk management framework and the work undertaken by the external auditor.
+Regular updates are provided to the Group Board by the committee chair.

+The Remuneration Committee is responsible for setting the group’s remuneration policy.
 The company aims to reward employees fairly and our remuneration philosophy seeks to link reward to performance, thereby aligning the interests of the directors and shareholders.
+The work of the Committee is set out in the Letter from the Remuneration Committee Chairman.

 E. RELATIONS WITH SHAREHOLDERS

-The Board takes an active role in engaging with both institutional and retail shareholders.
-The Board particularly values opportunities to meet with shareholders and the Chairman seeks to ensure that the Board are kept apprised of shareholder views.
+The Board seeks to actively engage with both institutional and retail shareholders and a number of meetings were held in 2014.
+The chairman seeks to ensure that the Board are kept appraised of shareholder views.

 E2 Constructive use of the AGM